Boulder08/chunknorris/README.md

 1. The script creates a folder structure based on the AVS script name under the set base working folder, removing the existing folders with same name first.

-2. It searches for the QP file in the specified folder or its subfolders, or if --ffmpeg-scd is set, uses ffmpeg to scan for scene changes.
+2. It searches for the QP file in the specified folder or its subfolders, or uses the various scene change detection methods set by --scd-method.

 3. The chunks to encode are created based on the scene changes.
 If a chunk (scene) length is less than the specified minimum, it will combine it with the next one and so on until the minimum length is met.
 The last scene can be shorter.